 - At TMC Academy, we strongly believe that a healthy staff force drives a healthy company that will help us to achieve our goals in our vision, mission and company’s core value and culture.
 We also believe that as an employer, if we take care of our staff’s well-being, we will get positive and happy staff that will help us to sustain our growth in this highly competitive world.

 - Our continuous efforts in organizing activities and implementing new initiatives have brought us multiple recognition awards from HPB.
-Most recently, we have been nominated for the Singapore Health Award Achievement Award.
+Most recently, we have been nominated for the Singapore Health Award Excellence Award.

 - Moving forth, we plan to increase collaboration with health care providers and organise more workplace fitness programmes.